Skip to main content

 How do communities heal?

 Back in Annamoor, the town collectively worked to recover from the flood.
-Radhika wrote to me, describing how Arjun had taken a step back from his landowner role to focus on rebuilding communal spaces.
+Radhika wrote to me, describing how Inder had taken a step back from his landowner role to focus on rebuilding communal spaces.
 His letters grew less frequent but more introspective, reflecting a man reshaped by loss.

 A meeting years later

 Five years after that fateful storm, I returned to Annamoor for a literary festival.
-I spotted Arjun in the crowd, his once-fiery eyes now tempered by time.
+I spotted Inder in the crowd, his once-fiery eyes now tempered by time.
 We exchanged a brief but charged conversation about forgiveness, growth, and the enduring power of love.

 About the author